ToxicFrog/doom-mods/README.md

 ## Known Issues

-If playing with mods that let you drop weapons, the dropped weapons will not remember their levels even once picked back up.
+- If playing with mods that let you drop weapons, the dropped weapons will not remember their levels even once picked back up.

-Mods that allow you to modify or upgrade weapons, such as DRLA, may cause the weapons to reset to level 0 when you do so.
+- Mods that allow you to modify or upgrade weapons, such as DRLA, may cause the weapons to reset to level 0 when you do so.
+- XP is assigned to the currently wielded weapon at the time the damage is dealt, so it possible for XP to be assigned to the wrong weapon if you switch weapons while projectiles are in flight.

 ## Future Work

 This is not so much a concrete set of plans as an unordered list of ideas I've had for things I might want to add, change, and/or fix.
-- Optional integration with LazyPoints and other scoredoom-style mods, so that the player score is also used as the XP counter.
 - "Persistent Pistol Start" mode where weapon upgrades are remembered even once you drop the weapon; keep your upgrades across pistol starts, but you need to find the weapons again to use them.
 - HUD rework; use a sprite sheet instead of DrawThickLine()
 - Player bonuses other than damage/resistance, like max health, health/armour regeneration up to some level, life/armour leech, extra lives, friendly minions, etc